Bill Daley (American football)

 William Edward Daley (September 16, 1919 – October 19, 2015) was an All-American fullback who played for the University of Minnesota Golden Gophers from 1940 to 1942 and for the University of Michigan Wolverines in 1943.
-The Gophers were National Champions in his freshman and sophomore years.
+The Gophers were national champions in his freshman and sophomore years.

 He enlisted in the United States Navy in 1943 and was assigned to the V-12 Navy College Training Program at the University of Michigan.
 He played football for the Wolverines in 1943 where he rushed for 817 yards in just six games before being reassigned by the Navy.
-Based on his performance in 1943, he was named an All-American and finished sixth in the Heisman Trophy voting.
+Based on his performance in 1943, he was named a unanimous All-American and finished sixth in the Heisman Trophy voting.
 Daley has the unique status of having played in and won Little Brown Jug games for both Minnesota and Michigan, compiling a record of 4–0 in those contests.

-After active service in the Pacific Theater during World War II, Daley played professional football for three years in the All-America Football Conference with the Brooklyn Dodgers (1946), the Miami Seahawks (1946), the Chicago Rockets (1947), and the New York Yankees (1948).
+After active service in the Pacific Theater during World War II, Daley played professional football for three years in the All-America Football Conference (AAFC) with the Brooklyn Dodgers (1946), the Miami Seahawks (1946), the Chicago Rockets (1947), and the New York Yankees (1948).
 He later was one of the radio announcers for Minnesota Golden Gophers football for ten years and for the Minnesota Vikings when they first arrived in Minnesota.

-Beginning in 1973, he owned and operated the Daley Illustration Gallery in downtown Minneapolis, Minnesota.
+Beginning in 1973, he owned and operated the Daley Illustration Gallery in downtown Minneapolis.

-Early years
+Early life

 Daley was born and raised in Melrose, Minnesota.
 After graduating from high school in St. Cloud, Minnesota, Daley moved to Chicago, Illinois to pursue a career as a boxer.
 Daley attended DePaul University in Chicago, where he met a track and field coach who persuaded him to pursue football.

 University of Minnesota

 Daley enrolled at the University of Minnesota where he played football from 1940 to 1942.
-He played on two National Championship teams at Minnesota in 1940 and 1941, and the Gophers narrowly missed a third national championship in 1942.
+He played on two national championship teams at Minnesota in 1940 and 1941, and the Gophers narrowly missed a third national championship in 1942.
 The Gophers beat Michigan in the Little Brown Jug game all three years Daley played there.
 In 1940, the Gophers beat Tom Harmon's Wolverines 7–6.
 Harmon missed an extra point that cost Michigan the game.